11 Vitamin Brands Medical Professionals Trust the Most

 Joint health: Terry Naturally Vitamins CuraMed

-“This is the form of curcumin used in most research studies,” says Jacob Teitelbaum, MD, an internist in Kona, HI, and author of From Fatigued to Fantastic.
+“This is the form of curcumin used in most research studies,” says Jacob Teitelbaum, MD, an internist in Kona, Hawaii, and author of From Fatigued to Fantastic.
 “It includes turmeric essential oil, which increases absorption almost sevenfold.”
 Many people assume that plants and herbs are not as “strong” as pharmaceutical medications and therefore do not work as well.
 But that’s not necessarily true.
 Some research suggests curcumin may be more effective than Celebrex for arthritis when combined with boswellia, notes Dr. Teitelbaum.
-It’s also a myth that herbs are always safe and never have side effects, so be sure to talk to your doctor or pharmacist, and read up on these additional vitamin myths you have to stop believing.
+It’s also a myth that herbs are always safe and never have side effects, so be sure to talk to your doctor or pharmacist about potential risks and side effects, and read up on these additional vitamin myths you have to stop believing.

 Menopausal support: Asensia

-“I like this formula because it meets a need for a good portion of my patients, who are either menopausal or in perimenopause and looking for ways to balance their hormones as an alternative to, for example, hormone replacement therapy,” says naturopathic physician Laurie Steelsmith, ND, medical director of Steelsmith Natural Health Center in Honolulu, HI.
+“I like this formula because it meets a need for a good portion of my patients, who are either menopausal or in perimenopause and looking for ways to balance their hormones as an alternative to, for example, hormone replacement therapy,” says Laurie Steelsmith, ND, a naturopathic doctor and medical director of Steelsmith Natural Health Center in Honolulu.
 “The formula contains chasteberry, which, in combination with Asensia’s other ingredients helps women naturally produce more progesterone.
 This positively impacts their whole endocrine system, especially by helping to balance their levels of estrogen.”